trzyglow/neat-stuff/readme.md

 <hr>

 > [!NOTE]
-> The inclusion of an entry is not an endorsement of of the author/authors or rights holder/holders.
+> The inclusion of an entry is not an endorsement of the author/authors or rights holder/holders.